micahyoung/bosh-vmrun-cpi-release/README.md

   * Windows Stemcells for vsphere
      * Due to Microsoft licensing restrictions you'll need to build your own using [bosh-windows-stemcell-builder](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder)

+## Limitations

+* CPI can only be used for stand-alone VMs created with `bosh create-env`, not for full bosh directors nor deployments
+  * `vmrun` needs to run directly on the hypervisor machine

 ## Usage

 ### Fusion/Workstation setup